The last house of the Virgin Mary in Ephesus

 Anna Katharina Emmerick and the Language of Visions

 Emmerick left no writings of his own.
 His visions were recounted orally and collected by the German poet Clemens Brentano, who organized and published them after his death in works such as The Life of the Virgin Mary.
-This is key: these are not historical documents in the strict sense, but visionary narratives, imbued with a spiritual and literary sensibility.
+This is key: these are not historical documents in the strict sense, but visionary narratives imbued with spiritual and literary sensibility.

 Even so, there is one element that continues to attract the attention of even the most skeptical readers: the descriptive accuracy.